 With the health and tech industries being so big in Denver, the millennial increase is also helping provide more digital health and fitness startups, over 125 total such businesses in the city already.
 This generation is known to want to be more physically active and spend time outdoors, making the health sector boom in general.

-Perhaps most importantly attributed for the rise in business-savvy millennials is the accepting community with several tools and networking opportunities for young entrepreneurs.
+Perhaps most importantly attributed to the rise in business-savvy millennials is the accepting community with several tools and networking opportunities for young entrepreneurs.
 For example, the popular local non-profit group TiE Rockies works to foster entrepreneurship through several different programs, one by the name of TYE, or TiE Young Entrepreneurs.

 Start-Up Go To Market -

 There’s really no other way to say this besides the way we already have: Denver is a golden start-up go to market.
-Taking in all the factors previously mentioned, big business simply flocks to Denver in hopes to pick up smaller, just starting ones.
+Taking in all the factors previously mentioned, the big business simply flocks to Denver in hopes to pick up smaller, just starting ones.

 This is PERFECT for entrepreneurs looking for their big break!
 Several major companies have bought out smaller companies successfully from and within Denver, for instance, Comcast acquired This Tech, Amazon bought out Zlementry, and IBM picked up Alchemy API!
 These are but a few of the many big companies buyouts in this metro area.

 - Tomorrow Tour: A groundbreaking annual case study and conference that takes place in a new city each year.
-9 major tech leaders, policy makers, and new thinkers were featured in 2016 discussing how technology and innovation have strengthened the city overall.
+9 major tech leaders, policymakers, and new thinkers were featured in 2016 discussing how technology and innovation have strengthened the city overall.

 - The rise of the Rest: One stop on the 5-city tour of America’s most booming entrepreneurship cities, featuring Denver, D.C, Silicon Valley, Boston, and New York.